Why You Should Always Wipe Down an Airplane Seat

 You may be thinking that there’s no reason to go out of your way and wipe down your own airplane seat.
 After all, isn’t it the flight crew’s job to clean the plane in between flights?

 Well, yes.
 Flight crews are tasked with wiping down surfaces and making sure a plane is clean before you board.
 But in reality, flight crews often don’t have enough time to do as thorough of a job as you might expect.
 This means that some surfaces might be missed or not cleaned very well at all, leaving you susceptible to bacteria and microbes that could make you sick.
+Also, someone may have spilled something such as lighter fluid or other chemical not visible that you may not want on your clothes.

 By wiping down your own airplane seat and the surrounding area before you sit down, you can enjoy the peace of mind in knowing that every surface you’re touching has been disinfected and that you’re less likely to fall ill after traveling as a result.
 And honestly, the flight crew and the passengers sitting around you will probably appreciate your efforts.